Tructhanh2012/math-util/README.md

 # Welcome to Math-Util Repository
 ### You will find in this repo the following stuff:
-*The Math-Util library that offers multiple math functions (a Java-based source code) *Unit Testing source code with JUnit Framework
+* The Math-Util library that offers multiple math functions (a Java-based source code)
+* Unit Testing source code with JUnit Framework
+* GitHub Actions to demonstrate the Constinous Integration (CI) technique
+* Regression Test
 *....

 ### Screenshots